The Latest: Gaza deaths rise in Israeli-Palestinian conflict

 The Latest on confrontations between Israelis and Palestinians as Israel signals a widening military campaign:

-GAZA CITY, Gaza Strip — The Gaza Health Ministry says the death toll from Israeli airstrikes on Gaza has climbed to 43, including 13 children and three woman.
+GAZA CITY, Gaza Strip — The Gaza Health Ministry says the death toll from Israeli airstrikes on Gaza has climbed to 43, including 13 children and three women.

 It says nearly 300 Palestinians in the territory have been wounded in the strikes.